alekmaul/pvsneslib/readme.md

 You can find with the link below the last stable builds of PVSnesLib.
 They are development builds, you can have bugs not yet resolved with them.

-# Dependencies and Docker #
+# Dependencies and Podman #

 PVSnesLib works on Windows, Linux and MacOS systems.

-For people who cannot work with the current builds of PVSneslib, you can build your docker image by following instructions available in the docker folder.
+For people who cannot work with the current builds of PVSneslib, you can build your docker image by following instructions available in the podman folder.
 Please see [this wiki page](https://github.com/alekmaul/pvsneslib/wiki/Compiling-from-sources) to get all required dependencies.

 To use it, you will need at least :